Back

 How do you play Texas Hold'em poker for beginners?

 Unlike games like blackjack, Texas Hold'em isn't a 'pick-up-and-play' game and does require some research and learning before you start, even if it's just to learn the hand values.
-To really get involved in the whole texas hold'em game, though, it is best to do some basic reading on starting hands and a little psychology.
+To really get involved in the whole Texas Hold 'em game, though, it is best to do some basic reading on starting hands and a little psychology.
 Playing the game as video poker or in other single-player versions can also help to get used to the fundamentals.

 Is Texas Hold'em luck or skill?